a-s-t-e-y-a/k8s/README.md

-## These are my presonal notes it can have lots of worng spelling and with worst
+## These are my presonal notes it can have lots of wrong spelling and with worst
 ## grammer you have ever saw

-## dont take it on you heart even if you do you can do anthing ...
+## dont take it on your heart even if you do you can't do anthing ...

-## fun fact even though this readme file also have worlds best written style
+## fun fact even though this readme file also have worlds worst written style

 ## author

 a-s-t-e-y-a{krishna seth}